 - A social media platform hired our market research company for a qualitative study

-- The in-depth interviews (IDIs) took place in April in 2021
+- The in-depth interviews (IDIs) took place in April 2021

-- Drive Research recruited 10 content creators for the IDIs.
+- Drive Research achieved a perfect show rate of 10 content creators for the IDIs

-- Each interview lasted 60-minutes with 30-minutes of pre-work for each participant before the session begins.
+- Each interview lasted 60 minutes with 30 minutes of pre-work for each participant before the session began

 Whether it be an online survey with 400 responses or hour-long interviews with a handful of content curators, organizations are looking for feedback from social media influencers.